 RM: I don’t know.
 I shoulda had it finished by now.
 I stop, start, stop, start, two hundred pages, stop.

 RB: Apparently, you changed your mind about it.

 RB: So it hasn’t become a commercial concern for you [yet]?
+A book a year?

 RM: No. Once I get this formula down, I may be able to do that.

 RB: Doesn’t the idea of a formula disturb you?

 RM: Not so much a formula—a format.
 I get in my head that I can do this.
 I’m still out there doing the Boyos thing.
 So, I have Boyos on my mind and I am trying to write a new book.
 And it’s screwing me up a little bit.
 I haven’t been writing for twenty years and have all this experience behind me.
 I’m learning as I go along.
 Hopefully, it could be six months, could be nine months; could be a year.
 But it’s gonna be done.